-The Legacy joins the 2019 Outback in adding EyeSight as standard; the system includes adaptive cruise control, automatic forward emergency braking and lane keep assist.
+The Subaru Legacy joins the 2019 Outback in adding EyeSight as standard; the system includes adaptive cruise control, automatic forward emergency braking, pre-collision warning and lane keep assist.
 This brings the Legacy and Outback up to par with Toyota vehicles — previously the only cars to offer this kind of comprehensive safety features as standard — and it's a trend we hope to see spread beyond Subaru and Toyota.

-The Legacy will still have two engine options: a 175-horsepower, 2.5-liter boxer four-cylinder and a 256-hp, 3.6-liter boxer six-cylinder (boxer means the cylinders are horizontally opposed in a flat configuration), with the larger six-cylinder only offered on the line-topping Limited trim level.
+The Subaru Legacy sedan will still have two engine options: a 175-horsepower, 2.5-liter boxer flat four-cylinder and a 256-hp, 3.6-liter six-cylinder boxer engine (boxer means the cylinders are horizontally opposed in a flat configuration), with the larger six-cylinder only offered on the line-topping Limited trim level.
 In ascending order, the trim levels are 2.5i (base), 2.5i Premium, 2.5i Sport, 2.5i Limited and 3.6R Limited, with the number beforehand specifying the engine.
-All come with all-wheel drive standard.
+All come with CVT and all-wheel drive as standard equipment.

-Starting at $25,580, the 2.5i Premium adds on a larger 8.0-inch multimedia touchscreen, 17-inch wheels, dual-zone automatic climate control, a power driver's seat and the All-Weather Package with heated front seats, heated exterior mirrors and a windshield wiper de-icer.
+Starting at $25,580, the 2.5i Premium adds on a larger 8.0-inch multimedia system touchscreen, 17-inch wheels, LED fog lights, dual-zone automatic climate control, a power driver's seat and the All-Weather Package with heated front seats, heated exterior mirrors and a windshield wiper de-icer.
 A blind spot warning system, power moonroof and navigation are optional.

 The 2.5i Sport starts at $27,680 and includes all of the Premium equipment while making the blind spot warning system standard and adding a unique two-tone cloth interior with blue accent stitching, carbon-fiber finish patterned trim and a three-spoke-design, leather-wrapped steering wheel with blue stitching.
 There are also exterior touches to make it look more aggressive, including larger 18-inch wheels, a sporty front grille, a spoiler and LED foglights.
 A moonroof and navigation are optional here, as well, along with reverse automatic braking and high-beam assist.